Please Remain Calm (Chernobyl): Plot

-Dissatisfied that the city hasn't been evacuated yet, Legasov tells Shcherbina that despite their distance from the core, they are still absorbing high-levels of radiation (though in their cases the symptoms will take longer to appear) and that they will likely be dead in five years.
-A shocked Shcherbina receives a phone call, which informs the pair that the radiation has been detected as far away as Germany and Sweden and that the Americans have taken satellite images of the disaster.
-With the knowledge that the Western governments now know of the disaster, the city of Pripyat is finally evacuated.
+Dissatisfied that the city has not been evacuated, Legasov tells Shcherbina that despite their distance from the core, they are still absorbing high-levels of radiation and will likely be dead in five years.
+A shocked Shcherbina receives a phone call, which informs them that the radiation has been detected as far away as Germany and Sweden and that the Americans have taken satellite images of the disaster.
+With the knowledge that Western governments now know of the disaster, the city of Pripyat is finally evacuated.

-Upon arriving in Pripyat, Khomyuk meets Legasov and Shcherbina and tells them about the risk of a bigger steam explosion from contact between hot nuclear material (caused by sand, boron, and radiating heat) and pooling water in the basement underneath the reactor, which occurred due to both the attempts to put out the fire and the opened water valves (which Akimov and Toptunov manually opened).
-(Note: As depicted in the previous episode, "1:23:45".)
-If the explosion were to occur, the blast would also destroy the three remaining reactors at Chernobyl, which would decimate the entire surrounding area and would spread high levels of radiation across all of Eastern Europe.
+Arriving in Pripyat, Khomyuk meets Legasov and Shcherbina and tells them about the risk of a bigger steam explosion from contact between hot nuclear material and water in the basement underneath the reactor, which occurred due to both the attempts to put out the fire and the opened water valves.
+If the explosion were to occur, the blast would destroy the three remaining reactors, decimating the surrounding area and spreading high levels of radiation across all of Eastern Europe.

-Legasov and Shcherbina return to Moscow with Khomyuk, where they inform Gorbachev of the impending disaster and their solution: to send three plant workers with knowledge of the plumbing systems into the basement of the plant to close the valves and drain the water.
-However, as the basement is highly contaminated, it would be a suicide mission.
+Legasov and Shcherbina return to Moscow with Khomyuk and inform Gorbachev of the impending disaster and their solution: to send three plant workers with knowledge of the plumbing systems into the basement of the plant to close the valves and drain the water.
+As the basement is highly contaminated, it will be a suicide mission.
 Gorbachev grants Legasov permission to go ahead with the plan.
-At the Chernobyl plant, Legasov and Shcherbina meet several plant workers who initially refuse to volunteer even with the compensation of a large bonuses of rubles.
-However, when Shcherbina tells of the consequences if it's not done, Alexei Ananenko, Valeri Bezpalov, and Boris Baranov volunteer.
-The three are sent to the basement where their flashlights start to fail, leaving the three men in the darkness.
+At the Chernobyl plant, Legasov and Shcherbina meet with plant workers who initially refuse to volunteer even with promises of large bonuses.
+When Shcherbina tells of the consequences if it is not done, Alexei Ananenko, Valeri Bezpalov, and Boris Baranov volunteer.
+The three are sent to the basement where their flashlights start to fail, leaving them in darkness.